This post may contain affiliate links. Please read my disclosure policy for information.

 Get it right from the start

 This is definitely my top tip.
-The first time I was to start breastfeeding I asked a nurse every time at the maternity ward to make sure that I and my baby did it right.
+The first time I was to start breastfeeding I asked a nurse every time at the maternity ward to make sure that me and my baby did it right.
 This way I didn’t get very sore at all.
-I know it’s not a guarantee, but if the baby does not suckle the right way, you can be sure to have problems so get help in the beginning!
+I know it’s not a guarantee, but if the baby does not suckle the right way, you can be sure to get problems, including cracked nipples, so get help in the beginning!

 And don’t believe that you remember if you’ve done it before!
 Get help with every new baby!